PackagePages/LaravelPackage.com/docs/01-the-basics.md

 composer.json
 ```

-In a package, all code that would live in the `app/` directory of a Laravel app, will live in the `src/` directory when working with a package.
+In a package, all code that would live in the `app/` directory of a Laravel application will live in the `src/` directory when working with a package.